kdeldycke/awesome-iam/readme.md

 - [Statistically Likely Usernames](https://github.com/insidetrust/statistically-likely-usernames) - Wordlists for creating statistically likely usernames for use in username-enumeration, simulated password-attacks and other security testing tasks.

 - [Facebook Dangerous Individuals and Organizations List](https://theintercept.com/document/2021/10/12/facebook-dangerous-individuals-and-organizations-list-reproduced-snapshot/) - Some groups and content are illegal in some juridictions.
 This is an example of a blocklist.

+- [Ballerine](https://github.com/ballerine-io/ballerine) - An open-source infrastructure for user identity and risk management.

 - [Sherlock](https://github.com/sherlock-project/sherlock) - Hunt down social media accounts by username across social networks.